Al3x4/neighbourhood-map/README.md

 # Front-End Web Developer Nanodegree Program
 ## Project 8 - My Neighbourhood Map with React

-A google maps React app that loads a list of key venues around Wimbledon, London.
-The user can fiter the locations by name.
-Clickng a location listing will open the location's infowindow with streetview.
+A Google Maps React app that loads a list of key venues around Wimbledon, London.
+The user can filter the locations by name.
+Clicking a location listing will open the location's info window with Streetview.

 ## Getting Started
 ### Pre-requisites